techworkersco/twc-site-nl/content/resources/about/index.en.md

 tags: []
 ---

 Tech Werkers is a community of tech workers that are based in The Netherlands.
 Tech Werkers is a local chapter of the [Tech Workers Coalition](https://techworkerscoalition.org/).
-All Tech Werkers are volunteers, there is no directly funding from organisations, and Tech Werkers is not a registered union.
+All Tech Werkers are volunteers, and Tech Werkers is not a registered union.

 ## Who is a Tech Worker?